Last week I soft-announced a new book I’m working on titled:” The Customer Factory.”

 Entrepreneurs ultimately build systems to manufacture happy customers.

-This metaphor stuck and is the basis for the title of the book: “The Customer Factory”.
+This metaphor stuck and is the basis for the book's title: “The Customer Factory.”
 I find the metaphor very effective in driving focus (right action, right time) no matter the stage of the startup.

 Like the last book, I started with a few blog posts and shared some of these ideas in my workshops and bootcamps.
 Encouraged by the initial signals, I decided to undertake writing another book.

-Also as with the last book, I am building a new tool to make the principles covered in the book practicable.
-This is work that started out as Lean Stack but of particular note is the newest member to the stack: “The Lean Dashboard”.
+Also, as with the last book, I am building a new tool to make the principles covered in the book practicable.
+This is work that started as Lean Stack but of particular note is the newest member to the stack: “The Lean Dashboard.”
 This board encapsulates the business model validation process built on systems thinking and experiments:

 Note: The tool is ready now for early access use.
 You can learn more at: http://www.leanstack.com.

-Finally, like the last book, I will be releasing the book iteratively and refining it up until launch some time next year.
-The first chapter is already written and if you’d like to join me in this journey, head on over to: http://runlean.ly/thecustomerfactory.
+Finally, like the last book, I will be releasing the book iteratively and refining it up until launch sometime next year.
+The first chapter is already written, and if you’d like to join me on this journey, head on over to: https://scalinglean.com